asadjafri12/CCP-Solution-Accelerator/README.md

 - **Input**: `{ "soap_note": {...} }`
 - **Output**: `{ "entities": {...}, "entity_counts": {...}, "success": true }`

-### Note: Normalization & Refinement removed
-The normalization and clinician-driven refinement steps have been removed from this version of the pipeline.
-The API endpoints `/normalize_entities` and `/refine_entities` are intentionally disabled and will return HTTP 410 (Gone).

 ### GET /load_sample_transcript
 Load a sample medical transcript for testing.